 Low-carb diets like keto promise quick weight loss and the ability to kick your sugar addiction to the curb.
 And while this might sound hugely attractive, the diet falls short in more ways than one.

-Low-carb diets are as those that limit carbohydrates to as low as 50 grams per day and increase intake of protein and fat.
-Low-carb diets have been linked to treating epilepsy, though these cases are closely monitored by a medical team. have also shown benefits for other conditions, such as PCOS, but the verdict is still out for people without these conditions.
+definedas those that limit carbohydrates to as low as 50 grams per day and increase intake of protein and fat.
+Low-carb diets have been linked to treating epilepsy, though these cases are closely monitored by a medical team.
+Short-term studieshave also shown benefits for other conditions, such as PCOS.

 For starters, any diet that asks you to cut out whole food groups isn’t sustainable.
 You’re likely to lose out on vital nutrients in the process, too.